About 60km south of Lusaka, Zambia

-Development began in September 2006 following a positive feasibility study and gaining the necessary government permits and approvals.
-Production of ore for the ten-year project started in March 2008, with first concentrate being processed for stockpiling in late June 2008.
+The project’s previous owner Albidon began development of the mine in September 2006 following a positive feasibility study and the necessary government permits and approvals.
+The first concentrate for the ten-year project was processed for stockpiling in late June 2008.

 Up to $80m of senior debt has been provided by Barclays Capital and the European Investment Bank as joint lead arrangers for the project; the Jinchuan Group, of China, has provided an extra $20m in subordinated debt.